-PayPal Price Hikes: PayPal's new fees explained
+PayPal Price Hikes: PayPal's new fees and user agreement explained

 PayPal has decided to quietly increase its prices – and at the same time add a weird clause relating to its sellers.
-Here's what you need to know if you use PayPal, especially if you're based in the US.
+Here's what you need to know if you use PayPal, whether you're in the UK or the US.

 First spotted here, the payment processor has imposed a number of fee increases on its US customers that will hurt just about anyone who uses the service for anything other than buying.
-What's more, retailers themselves are being hit by an additional change, which PayPal has dubbed “non-discouragement clause”.
+What's more, retailers themselves are being hit by an additional change, which PayPal has dubbed “non-discouragement clause.”

+Read on for a look at what's already happened in the US, or scroll down if you're more interested in what to expect with regards to PayPal fees in the UK.

 First off, lets go through the fee increases.
 US users looking to convert currency through PayPal will now pay 3.0% instead of 2.5%.
 The standard transaction fee for sellers selling goods or services online to buyers outside the US also jumps from 3.9% to 4.4%, and non-US store transaction fees are rising from 3.7% to 4.4%.